What Solar Energy Generator Can Power Your Own House In The Midwest?

 Final Answer: What Solar Generator Can Power a House?

-A true solar generator capable of powering a house is not a portable unit—it is a custom solar + battery system designed for residential energy demand.
+A solar generator that can power a house is not a portable device—it is a custom-designed solar + battery system built to meet full residential energy demand.

 Anything less will only provide partial or temporary power.